thaliproject/CI/README.md

 - Go to Keychain, select System keychain and expand the certificate node (iPhone Developer).
 - Right click on the private key and choose Get Info.
 On the Access Control tab choose _Allow all applications to access this item_.

+__WARNING__: You'll probably have to create App ID record: 'com.thali.test' on developer Apple portal

 When adding certificates using Xcode, it may happen that the private keys are stored both in the _login_ and in the _System_ keychains.
 Make sure that the key used for signing is stored only in the _System_ keychain, as the build is executed via the SSH with no access to the UI.
-Inproper setting will cause the signing to fail with an error "User interaction is not allowed."
+Improper setting will cause the signing to fail with an error "User interaction is not allowed."

 ##### Other settings

 1. Update the bashrc and .bash_profile with:
  <pre>
- PATH="/Library/Frameworks/Python.framework/Versions/2.7/bin:/Users/thali/Library/Android/sdk/platform-tools:/Users/thali/Library/Android/sdk/build-tools/23.0.2:/Users/thali/Library/Android/ndk:/usr/local/bin:${PATH}"
+ PATH="/Library/Frameworks/Python.framework/Versions/2.7/bin:/Users/thali/Library/Android/sdk/platform-tools:/Users/thali/Library/Android/sdk/build-tools/25.0.0:/Users/thali/Library/Android/ndk:/usr/local/bin:${PATH}"
  export ANDROID_HOME="/Users/thali/Library/Android/sdk"
  export PATH
  </pre>
 2. Prepare CIGIVEMEMYIP.sh.

  CIGIVEMEMYIP.sh is a script executed by build.sh that prints out an appropriate test server IP address in CI.

  The example below shows how to prepare a file that prints out the IP address and then copy it to the '/usr/local/bin/':
  <pre>